AJEvbank/Kmeans-Project/README.txt

 Note: Command line arguments cannot be skipped.

 Frank Ibem's clusters.py can be used.
-The program will create the file data.txt iff dim = 2.
-If this file has been created, then run clusters.py (included) in the program directory to view a png of the kmeans and its cluster assignments.
+The program will create several files iff dim = 2.
+If these files have been created, then run clusters.py (included) in the program directory to view a png of the kmeans and its cluster assignments.